rpauls/knowledge-garden/01 - Software Engineering/Architecture/Categorize Your Dependencies.md

 - **Team communication**
 	- Comments can be added to `pnpm-workspace.yaml` to explain why a package lives in a particular catalog, fostering shared context.
 - **Monorepo friendliness**
-	- Catalogs let different workspaces within a monorepo declare only the subsets they need, avoiding accidental coupling.
+	- Catalogs let different workspaces within a monorepo declare the subsets they need, avoiding accidental coupling.
 - **Tooling gaps**
 	- Current IDEs and lock‑file viewers don’t fully understand catalogs yet, so you may lose quick version glances in `package.json`.
 Expect ecosystem support to evolve.
 - **Adoption strategy**